Skip to main content

 2. Authentication Flow

-Authentication is performed via a one-shot signature challenge.
-Clients sign the literal message AUTHORIZE using their Ed25519 private key and send the resulting signature and associated public key to /api/v1/authorize.
-On success, the API returns a JWT bearer token to include in subsequent requests.
+Authentication is performed via a one-shot signature with anti‑replay protection.
+Clients sign the message AUTHORIZE|{timestamp_ms}|{nonce} using their Ed25519 private key and send the signature, public key, timestamp_ms, and nonce to /api/v1/authorize.
+On success, the API returns a JWT bearer token.

 Endpoint